-Isabella Piercing FAQ
+Isabella Piercing FAQ by APP Certified Piercers in NYC

 An Isabella piercing is a extremely deep vertical clitoral piercing that passes through the clitoris and exits at the pubic mound.
 It is an advanced genital piercing and one of the most extreme and rare female genital piercings due to its high risk and intense healing process.